citp/privacy-policy-historical/s/sp/spo/spotlight.com.md

 Spotlight keeps this Privacy Policy under regular review, and may change this policy occasionally by updating this page.
 Where practical we will notify you of changes to this Policy and prompt you to review these.
 However, you should check this page from time to time to ensure that you are happy with any changes.
 Your continued access and use of this site or other Spotlight services will mean that you agree to our current Privacy Policy.

-This Privacy Policy was last updated on 6th July 2018.
+This Privacy Policy was last updated on 17th January 2019.

 #### **How do we make sure your data is used lawfully?**